Home Page

 9" color television receiver; top view, open.
 Soundproofing is visible around the cabinet.

 Rectangular flat-screen cathode ray tube for color television.
-This is the only known American rectangular prewar tube.
+This is the only known American rectangular early electronic tube.